hzhu/react-listbox/README.md

 ## Local Development

-[Storybook](https://storybook.js.org/) is used to interactively develop components with hot reloading.
+The project uses [Storybook](https://storybook.js.org/) to interactively develop components with hot reloading.
 The `react-listbox` Storybook is [published here](https://react-listbox.netlify.com).

-To run Storybook:

 Clone this repository